 We took another zero because, well, why not.
 We were ahead of schedule and waiting on snow to melt in Bryce and the Grand Canyon.
 We said goodbye to Yeti and Lemstar, as they were moving on to Kanab and beyond to follow the other group of hikers.
 Maybe we’d catch up again.
 We did more lounging and chores.
 In Escalante, we started a tradition of watching South Park all day, so we picked up where we left off.
 Sky and Leah made it in and our bubble was complete once again.
 It might be for last time, though.
 Mac planned to hike all the way to Jacobs Lake, not stopping in Kanab, then take a few weeks off to join a rafting trip on the Green River.

 We all went out for pizza and in true hikertrash fashion, nabbed the leftover pieces that the table behind us abandoned.
-We’d scarfed it all down before we even placed our orders… ha!
-The waiter gave us some funny looks and then we all proceeded to order salads, since we’d just gotten our pizza fill.
-It was pretty funny but maybe only to hikers.
-The amount of food that developed countries waste is truly deplorable!
+We’d scarfed it all down before we even placed our orders.
+The waiter gave us some weird looks and then we all proceeded to order salads, since we’d just gotten our pizza fill.
+It was pretty funny but maybe only to us hikers.
+The amount of food that developed countries waste is truly deplorable.
 It takes a starving hiker to appreciate the bounty that we are privileged to have.
-I almost never leave leftovers and eating others leftovers is just a service we do to reduce waste and be efficient.
+I almost never leave leftovers and eating other’s leftovers is just a service we do to reduce waste and be efficient.
 Taking a to-go bag is NOT gosh!
 But maybe at least try to bring a reusable container…